nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Filter contacts list: `filter /by [field] /with [term]`

-You can use the `filter` command to filter your list of conatacts, temporarily hiding contacts that don't contain certain keywords for easy viewing.
+You can use the `filter` command to filter your list of contacts, temporarily hiding contacts that don't contain certain keywords for easy viewing.
 If the list is currently sorted (using [`sort`](#sort-contacts-list-sort-by-field-name-order-ascdesc)), the filtered list will be sorted.